-2.13 Impairment on non-financial assets
+2.16 Impairment on non-financial assets

-Property, plant and equipment, intangible assets and investments in subsidiaries are subject to impairment testing.
+Property, plant and equipment, intangible assets, investments in subsidiaries and goodwill are subject to impairment testing.

-Intangible assets with indefinite useful life or those not yet available for use are tested for impairment at least annually, irrespective of whether there is any indication that they are impaired.
+Goodwill and intangible assets with indefinite useful life or those not yet available for use are tested for impairment at least annually, irrespective of whether there is any indication that they are impaired.
 All other assets are tested for impairment whenever there are indications that the asset's carrying amount may not be recoverable.

 An impairment loss is recognised as an expense immediately for the amount by which the asset's carrying amount exceeds its recoverable amount.
-Recoverable amount is the higher of fair value, reflecting market conditions less costs to sell, and value in use.
+Recoverable amount is the higher of fair value, reflecting market conditions less cost of disposal, and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessment of time value of money and the risk specific to the asset.

 For the purposes of assessing impairment, where an asset does not generate cash inflows largely independent from those from other assets, the recoverable amount is determined for the smallest group of assets that generate cash inflows independently (i.e. a cash-generating unit).
 As a result, some assets are tested individually for impairment and some are tested at cash-generating unit level.
+Goodwill in particular is allocated to those cash-generating units that are expected to benefit from synergies of the related business combination and represent the lowest level within the Group at which the goodwill is monitored for internal management purpose and not be larger than an operating segment.